GabrielL92I/startsapinstances/README.md

 To run the script:

+- You need to be root
-- chmod 775 /path to the script
+- chmod 755 /path to the script
 - sed -i -e 's/\r$//' /path to the script
 - Run it: ./path to the script